 The advertising industry was created to make you discontent so you will want to buy whatever they are selling.
 Ads encourage you to focus so hard on what you want and what you DON’T have, that you often fail to appreciate what you DO have.

 Develop an attitude of gratitude by learning the virtue of contentment.
 It all starts with recognizing the blessings we already have and being thankful for them.
 Join us as we share ideas for appreciating what we have and learning to be content.

 The Compass Catholic blog has more ideas about ways to be content and grateful for the blessings God has given you.

 There is a difference between being cheap or being frugal.
 Cheap means using price as the only criteria for making purchases.
 Frugal means not spending more than you need to and knowing the price vs the cost of use.

 A cheap person will invest a lot of time and energy in order to save a dollar or two, but the time and effort they spend may not be worth the money they save.

 A frugal person saves money in a balanced way by considering the impacts of money saving ideas on other areas of their life.
 Saving money is good, as long as it is done in a balanced way so you can enjoy life and recognize the tradeoffs you are making.

 This week’s podcast and the Compass Catholic blog point out the differences between cheap and frugal.

-Read the Compass Catholic blog for more on being wealthy versus feeling wealthy.
+Check out the Compass Catholic blog for more on being content at Christmas.